-Assumptions and Approaches Used: The Company, based on historical and projected future financial results by tax jurisdiction, determines if it is more likely than not a deferred tax asset will be realized.
-To the extent the Company believes the recovery of all of a portion of a deferred tax asset is not likely, a valuation allowance is established.
+The Company, based on historical and projected future financial results by tax jurisdiction, determines if it is more likely than not a deferred tax asset will be realized.
+To the extent the Company believes the recovery of all or a portion of a deferred tax asset is not likely, a valuation allowance is established.
 For additional information, see Note 8 to the consolidated financial statements, which is incorporated herein by reference.
-Key Factors: Changes in tax laws and variances in projected future